HimanshuCraftsLab/HimanshuCraftsLab/README.md

 ## 🌟 Key Accomplishments

-- ✅ **End-to-End ML Projects** spanning finance, NLP, and web applications
+- ✅ **End-to-End ML Projects** spanning finance, healthcare, NLP, and web applications
+- ✅ **RAG Systems** with vector databases and semantic search for production use cases
 - ✅ **Specialized Libraries** for market analysis and keyword extraction
-- ✅ **Flask-based Apps** with clean UI and modular backends
+- ✅ **Flask & Streamlit Apps** with clean UI and modular backends
 - ✅ **Cloud Analytics** with Google Cloud & BigQuery
 - ✅ **Open Source** with clean, documented repositories